EnergyModelsX

 Including strategic uncertainty

 EMX was not tested to also include strategic uncertainty as described in TwoLevelTree structure.
-The basic functionalities of EnergyModelsBase and the majority of the developed packages do however not have any problems with incorporating strategic uncertainty as the strategic periods are not linked.
+The basic functionalities of EnergyModelsBase and the majority of the developed packages do, however, not have any problems with incorporating strategic uncertainty, as the strategic periods are not linked.
 In this case, the internal structure of TimeStruct allows the direct inclusion of strategic uncertainty without changes to the model.
-The exception if when using the withprev functionality on strategic periods as it is the case for the investments in EnergyModelsInvestments.
+The exception is when using the withprev functionality on strategic periods, as is the case for the investments in EnergyModelsInvestments.
 However, it is expected that the inclusion does not require any changes directly to the code structure due to the function overload on the withprev functionality.